IntelLabs/PyTorchALFI/README.md

 dl_attr.dl_img_root       = opt.dl_img_root
 dl_attr.dl_gt_json        = opt.dl_json
 ```
 For greater convenience and fine grain control about input and output data into and from your model an additional wrapper class `build_objdet_native_model` is applied.
 The wrapper behaves like the original model through the use of the `__getattr__` and `__call__` functions.
 You find the code in the same script.
-This wrapper class provides functions to pre-process input (e.g. if you want to furtner modify/augment your input images) and postprocess input.
+This wrapper class provides functions to pre-process input (e.g. if you want to further modify/augment your input images) and postprocess input.
 This function is important for the evaluation of the results of the fault injection.
 Please see the `__call__` function on how the pre- and postprocessing functions are invoked.
 Please observe in particular this code block in the postpocess function.

 ```
 Output, nms_indx = self.non_max_suppression(output)